Table of contents:

 👉 Discover the Janome HD9 at Verotex

-Even the best machine won't do anything without the right needle .
-For leather, the Schmetz brand is THE benchmark.
+Even the best machine will do nothing without a suitable needle.
+For leather, the brand Schmetz is THE reference.

 Recommended Schmetz Leather Needles:

-These needles have a blade-shaped point , which cuts the leather instead of piercing it.
-This ensures a clean seam, without tears or skipped stitches.
+These needles have a blade-shaped point, which cuts the leather instead of piercing it.
+This ensures a clean stitch, without tearing or skipped stitches.

 ⚠️ Never use on fabric.